 I work primarily with teens and families so as you can guess, I see a lot of children of divorced parents.
 Over the years I’ve learned things divorced parents should avoid when raising teenagers:

-2. Encourage your child to spend time with your ex.
+2. Avoid the little choices that lead to parental alienation as much as possible.
 A lot of teenagers detest going from house to house.
 This is particularly true if the houses are not close to one another.
 It is difficult on a teenager’s social life to be an hour away from their friends on weekends.
 This can make it really easy for your child to start skipping weekends with the other parent because it’s inconvenient.
 Before anyone realizes it, your teenager is out of the habit of seeing one of their parents.
 Whether you have primary custody of your child or not, try your best to have them see each parent at least weekly.
 Kids will complain and gripe, but the parent-child relationship is one of the most important in their lives.

-5. Don’t avoid your financial obligations to your child.
+5. Avoid financial misbehavior with your children and your ex.
 When the divorce decree was signed your financial obligations to your child were laid out.
 You might be required to pay child support, keep your teen on your insurance plan, pay for half of a car, etc. Whatever is written in the divorce decree, stick with it.
 Be careful about making judgments about how child support is spent and then not paying as a result.
 Even if you think your ex wastes the money, if you don’t pay your child may be told you don’t care about them.
 Also be careful not to go over and above what your required to pay too often.
 I have seen this come back and bite parents.
 I have seen one parent almost blackmail the other into paying for all kinds of things that weren’t written in the divorce decree.
 Once you start that precedent, it’s hard to come back from there without your child getting upset at you.

 Helping teens grow and families improve connection,